mustaphachqoubi/mustaphachqoubi/README.md

 <h1 align="center">Hi 👋, I'm Mustapha</h1>

-- I write code since `2017` , and i started my career as a frontend developer in `2019`
+- I write code since `2017` => i started my career as a frontend developer in `2019`

-- My last work experiences was in `AIOX-Labs` and `Deepecho`, as a junior frontend developer.
+- My last work experiences was with `AIOX-Labs` and `Deepecho`, as a junior frontend developer.

 - 🔭 I’m currently working on a project called [Carpetit](https://carpetit.vercel.app/)